After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

 - Increased administrative complexity

 The shift from IEEPA to a patchwork of Section 122, 232 and 301 tariffs will introduce new compliance burdens.
 Companies will not only face lack of clarity on tariff rates but also on timing, exemptions and enforcement.
-For logistics providers, refund administration — if it happens — will be especially challenging.

 - Slowed business planning

-The latest SCOTUS ruling on tariffs is expected to dampen capital investment and hiring as firms reassess supply chain strategies.
+The SCOTUS ruling on tariffs is expected to dampen capital investment and hiring as firms reassess supply chain strategies.
 The upcoming renegotiation of the United States-Mexico-Canada Agreement could be influenced by the decision as well, adding yet another layer of unpredictability to North American trade.

 - Diminished foreign direct investment